 Banking Checking Accounts

-Monitoring your account balance regularly and setting up low balance alerts are just a couple of ways to help you avoid overdraft fees.
+Monitoring your account balance regularly and setting up low balance alerts are just a couple of ways to avoid overdraft fees.

 Man withdrawing money from an ATM